 About the Report

-In its eighth year, the 65-page report covers a range of aviation industry-specific economic and performance data as well as global capacity growth by region.
-The report also includes analyses on:
+In its ninth year, the 76-page report covers a range of aviation industry-specific economic and performance data as well as global capacity growth by region.
+The report also includes discrete analyses on:

 Revenue per available seat mile (RASM)